Deseteral/resistere/README.md

 `resistere` is using Bluetooth Low Energy to control charging current in Tesla vehicles.
 To communicate with the car it uses Tesla's official [`vehicle-command`](https://github.com/teslamotors/vehicle-command) library.

 Refer to [library's documentation](https://github.com/teslamotors/vehicle-command/blob/main/README.md) for detailed instructions on pairing.

+### Tesla Wall Connector

+The application uses the Tesla Wall Connector local API to check whether a vehicle is connected and charging.
+Set `tesla_wall_connector.ip` to the Wall Connector IP address.

 ## 👆 Web UI